utah-cs3550-fa24/assignments/study-guide.md

 You should be able to explain the cascading rule, inheritance, and shorthand properties.

-You should be able to identify where the padding, margin, and border areas of a box are.
+**Legacy layout**: You should be able to identify where the padding, margin, and border areas of a box are.
 You should be able to define inline and block layout mode.
 You should be able to write a `max-width` or `min-width` media query.

 You should be able to use the following types of values: